openservicebrokerapi/servicebroker/spec.md

 ##### Route
 `GET /v2/service_instances/:instance_id/service_bindings/:binding_id`

-The `:instance_id` is the ID of a previously provisioned Service Instance.
-The `:binding_id` is the ID of a previously provisioned binding for that instance.
+`:instance_id` MUST be the ID of a previously provisioned Service Instance.

+`:binding_id` MUST be the ID of a previously provisioned binding for that instance.

 ##### cURL
 ```